khudgins/documentation/console/compute/machine_images.rst

    :align: center

-Sharing images in enStratus is accomplished by selecting the image to share and selecting action > sharing.
+Sharing images in Enstratius is accomplished by selecting the image to share and selecting action > sharing.

 A dialog box with two primary options is presented.
 The first share type is Private.
-Private sharing enables an enStratus user who is a part of several accounts to share images between those accounts.
+Private sharing enables an Enstratius user who is a part of several accounts to share images between those accounts.
 The accounts of which the user is a part will populate a dropdown window.
 Once the image is shared, the image will appear in the other account.

 The second share type is Public.
-Public sharing enables an enStratus user to add a image to the publicly available pool of images.
-This is an option that carries the risk of making publicly available private data, so this action should be restricted using enStratus groups and roles.
+Public sharing enables an Enstratius user to add a image to the publicly available pool of images.
+This is an option that carries the risk of making publicly available private data, so this action should be restricted using Enstratius groups and roles.